Core+ DynamicFlood – Introduction

 Note that your hydrodynamic computations take a great deal longer than regular workspace computations and that other users in your organization might be using all your available GPU/TUFLOW resources in SCALGO Live.
 In such case, your job will be automatically queued and started when the resources become available.
 If you want to cancel the running command, you can do that from this progress bar.
 Note that you can only cancel jobs started by yourself.

 When you expand the progress bar, the status of individual rain events that are being simulated is shown.
-The queue shows both your own and your colleagues' simulations, each showing the name of the workspace, the model's resolution and area, and the number of rain events in the simulation.
+The queue shows both your own and your colleagues' simulations, each showing the name, resolution and area, and the number of rain events in the simulation.
 If your organization has a shared GPU license, your job may be queued while a user in another organization is running.
 In this case, the queue merely displays a placeholder indicating this situation and does not display any details of the other organization’s simulation.

 Under normal circumstances, the progress bar is green for each rain event.
 If the model is slow, meaning that the timesteps are below an acceptable threshold, the progress bar becomes red, giving a quick indication that the model might take longer than expected.